alankrantas/pxt-MAX7219_8x8/README.md

 ![img_0001](https://user-images.githubusercontent.com/44191076/50700621-ff36ff80-1085-11e9-942d-0ef1c3cef84f.JPG)

 So far the extension only contains a simple ASCII character library.
-However, you can add custom character or images into the library by using some unusual [Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters) as tokens.
+If you input a character that's not in the library, it will not be displayed (skipped) anyway.
+However, you can add custom character or images into the library by using some unusual [Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters) as index/tokens.

+There's a block that displays all the characters in the library.

 ## Display Mode: Matrix Setting